iVP-GmbH/iVP-gitbook/home/ivp-customer-service/track-requests.md

 We have noted the issue.
 The priority of the error determines the waiting time until processing.

 **Won't Do**
 We won't follow up on bugs with this status.
-Reasons could be duplications with other reports, or the issue occurred using a deprecated feature.
+Reasons could be duplications with other reports, or that the issue occurred using a deprecated feature.

 **Under Investigation**
 Our developers are investigating the bug to identify the problem.
 Pay special attention to comments from developers when you see a report with this status.
 You might be able to help us.